safeboot/nectar/README.md

 ## About the Project
 Nectar is simple and small dashboard for homelabers.
 It's designed to be self-hosted and customized to your heart's content.
 This app uses very little resources and can be run totally offline.

 - 🌤️ **Weather Widget** (powered by Open-Meteo) - automatically picks up your location (if allowed) and updates periodically to show you the weather and temperature.
 (HTTPS Only!)
 - 💽 **Server List** - this app relies on nothing but your configuration, you can adjust the name, hostname and the port.
 Server list is designed to be a simple list of your servers.
 - 🥪 **Apps List** - Nectar allows you to categorize your apps by server and search your collection.
 - 📌 **Bookmarks** - bookmark your favorite websites and organize them in categories through the settings panel.
+- 🎨 **Customizable** - sort your items and change your Wallpaper to match your style.

 <p align="center">
    <img src=".github/preview.png">